A top executive from the National Business Aviation Association says don’t expect the Federal Excise Tax holiday to be extended

 Guidance from the IRS infers if you buy a Jet Card now, you can save the 7.5% Federal Excise Tax for flights next year, maybe

 (Updated Oct.
 23, 2020) Get ready for a possible flood of email offers from private jet companies.
 The offer is to buy a jet card now for flights in 2021 and beyond.
 The goal is to save the 7.5% Federal Excise Tax for those post-New Year’s trips.

 As part of the CARES Act, the collection of the tax is suspended through Dec.
 31, 2020.
 Unless new legislation is put into place, it will snap back into effect on Jan.
 1, 2021.
 The tax applies to domestic flights and those that begin or end within 225-miles of the Canadian and Mexican borders.

-Florida-based jet card charter broker Airstream Jets uses mileage instead of hours to calculate jet card prices
+The Florida-based jet card broker uses mileage instead of minutes to calculate flight time

 Jet card and on-demand private jet charter broker Airstream Jets is making two bonus offers valid for the month of July.